kino6052/rest-api/README.md

 The backend for this project is MongoLab, which makes it easy to test the applications you develop and provides great GUI for analyzing data.

 ## Authentication
-rest-api Project Utilizes basic jwt authentication.
-In order to register a user, use POST request to /api/setup with url encoded body parameters `name` and `password`.
+This project utilizes basic jwt authentication.
+In order to register a user, use `POST` request to `/api/setup` with url encoded body parameters `name` and `password`.
 After this step you should receive a jwt token, that should be included inside of the `x-access-token` header.

 ## User Endpoints
 ### Create User (jwt Protected)